-ANT-3 - Prehistoric Cultures 3 units UC, CSU
+ANT-3 - Prehistoric Cultures

 The development of human society from the earliest evidence of culture to the beginnings of recorded history.
 The concepts, methods, and data of prehistoric archaeology are used to examine the major transitions in human prehistory, including the origins of culture, agriculture, and early civilization.
 54 hours lecture.